 If for any reason, elections have not been held by May 1st, the Director of Governance shall conduct the elections in conjunction with the Director of Academics and any members already elected.

 An exception to C.1, C.3 and C.4 shall be made for the election of Second Year Representatives, which shall be facilitated by the President in Week 2 or 3 of the Fall Semester.

+Dually Ratified Clubs with ASUS shall conduct elections for only a President and Vice President of Engineering, working in conjunction, if possible, with the timing of the analogous ArtSci officials, as stated in By-Law 6.F.
+The resulting executive, comprising of both Engineering and ArtSci representatives, shall hire the rest of the members of the club, with the notable exception of the BEDFund representative, which must be elected.
+Hiring of club members shall be done in accordance with the ASUS hiring policy.

 Election of Year Executives